 Have you been fine-tuning your business idea for months and now feel anxious about writing your business plan?
 Are you already anticipating the financial forecast part?
 Or maybe you're in the middle of writing it, but finding it a difficult feat?
 Either way, this article is here to help you!

-Here, we'll review one of the financial statements of the forecast: the Profit & Loss statement.
+Here, we'll review one of the financial statements of the forecast: the Profit & Loss budget.
 You will understand what the P&L really is, what it is used for, what it is made up of, what it enables you to evaluate, how to interpret it, and what its limits are.

 You will also find a concrete example, explained in detail, and our unstoppable trick to create your financial forecast easily and without unnecessary stress.
 Simply follow the guide!